projectsveltos/sveltos/docs/install/sveltosctl.md

 ```
 {==

-**Please note:** the Sveltos CLI pod cannot be used as a way to register a worker kubernetes cluster.
+**Please note:** The Sveltos CLI pod cannot be used as a way to register a worker kubernetes cluster.
 For that, use the Sveltos Binaries.

 ==}